New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 The new HSK will have 9 levels: HSK 1, HSK 2, HSK 3, HSK 4, HSK 5, HSK 6, HSK 7, HSK 8, and HSK 9.
 HSK 1 will be the lowest level in terms of language ability and HSK 9 will be the highest.

-So far, no specific timing has been given by the test organizer for when the changes will hit tests.
-But based on our research, a single advanced HSK test (for levels 7-9) is scheduled to be released in 2021 after the new Chinese Proficiency Standards are approved by the State Language Commission of China.
-New HSK Level 1-6 tests are likely to come out in 2023-2024, and it would take 1-2 years for them to completely roll out worldwide.
+According to the announcement made by Chinese Testing International – the HSK test designer and administrator – in April 2021, the new advanced HSK test (for levels 7-9) will be officially released in March 2022, after a trial test is carried out in December 2021.
+New HSK Level 1-6 tests are likely to come out in 2024-2026, and it would take 1-2 years for them to completely roll out worldwide.

 The HSK levels will be expanded from six to nine.
 A single advanced HSK test will be implemented for levels 7-9, and the test score will determine whether level 7, 8, or 9 is obtained.
 The advanced HSK test will aim towards Sinology researchers, scholars, students that specialize in Chinese language and literature, and advanced students of various majors coming to study in China.